 Caring for a patient is a two-way street, so understanding what the patient needs from their point of view is just as important as a learned medical opinion.
 Individual needs may relate to religious or dietary requirements, for instance.

-It can also include understanding a patient's emotional state, which may already be heightened being in an unfamiliar, medical environment.
+It can also include understanding a patient's emotional state, which may already be heightened by being in an unfamiliar medical environment.
 In order to do that, listening to a patient is just as important as offering information.

 In healthcare, changes happen frequently - and not simply related to patients, either.
 Administration, medications, tests, procedures - any part of the process can experience changes.
 As a result, clear and accurate communication must be used to effectively convey those changes.
 Failure to do so can cause delays and lead to improper patient care.

 To deliver the best care, every staff member should be aligned, which means communication skills between healthcare professionals should be faultless.
-This avoids unnecessary stress and distrust for patients, who don’t want to repeat themselves or face the same questions multiple times.
-It will also increase efficiency and shorten the length of time a patient remains in care.
+This avoids unnecessary stress and distrust for patients who don’t want to repeat themselves or face the same questions multiple times.
+It'll also increase efficiency and shorten the length of time a patient remains in care.

 On top of helping to deliver exceptional healthcare, effective communication can have many other benefits that help those working in the industry.

-While those who work in healthcare are busy, making personal connections with patients - as well as colleagues - humanizes you and can help patients to relax.
-Similarly, once connections have been established it builds trust and compassion.
+While those who work in healthcare are busy, making personal connections with patients - as well as colleagues — humanizes you and can help patients relax.
+Similarly, once connections have been established, it builds trust and compassion.

 While doctors and nurses may not always be able to deliver good news, effective communication can lead to greater levels of patient satisfaction.
 By showing that you care, you can decrease complaints and even readmissions.